Ajay Singh (entrepreneur)

-He co-founded SpiceJet in 2005 and has had two stints at its helm, first from 2005 to 2010, then from 2015 till date.
+He co-founded SpiceJet in 2005 and has had two stints at its helm.

 Early life and education

 Ajay Singh was born and brought up in Central Delhi.
-He did his schooling at the St. Columba's School, Delhi.
-An avid sportsperson in school, he captained the school's Cricket and Hockey teams.
+He went to school at St. Columba's School, Delhi, where he captained the cricket and hockey teams.

-Singh went to the Indian Institute of Technology Delhi, where he received a degree in engineering, and got his Master’s degree in Business Administration (MBA) from Cornell University in the United States.
-Singh also holds a Bachelor’s degree in Law (LL.B) from Law Faculty, University of Delhi.
+Singh went to the Indian Institute of Technology Delhi, where he received a degree in engineering, and got his Master's degree in Business Administration (MBA) from Cornell University in the United States.
+Singh also holds a Bachelor's degree in Law (LL.B) from Law Faculty, University of Delhi.